-• relevant extensive community input to the 2028 Community Strategic Plan in 2017-18

-- results of an online survey with targeted questions regarding use of and attitudes towards parks and sportsgrounds in Ryde conducted in July and August 2018.
-Over 347 submissions were received (refer to Appendix D) - intercept surveys conducted by Council staff with iPads in Lardelli Park and Blenheim Park on Saturday 4 August 2018; Anzac Park, Tuckwell Park and Elouera Reserve on Saturday 11 August; and Lions Park, Yamble Reserve and Ryde Park on Saturday 18 August - submissions to the public exhibition and public hearing (if required) in early 2019, subject to Ministerial approval (refer to Appendices E and F).
+- relevant extensive community input to the 2028 Community Strategic Plan in 2017-18 - results of an online survey with targeted questions regarding use of and attitudes towards parks and sportsgrounds in Ryde conducted in July and August 2018.
+Over 347 submissions were received - intercept surveys conducted by Council staff with iPads in Lardelli Park and Blenheim Park on Saturday 4 August 2018; Anzac Park, Tuckwell Park and Elouera Reserve on Saturday 11 August; and Lions Park, Yamble Reserve and Ryde Park on Saturday 18 August - submissions to the public exhibition in mid 2020 and a public hearing on 22 July 2020, following Ministerial approval (refer to Appendices D and E).